Welcome to the Twelfth block reveal

 Karen, Tu-Na Quilts

-I am not affiliated at this time with any of the items, products, services, or shops that I picture or talk about here on Tu-Na Quilts, Travels, and Eats.
-I just happen to like and use them.
+At this time I am not affiliated with any of the products, shops, or services that I mention here on Tu-Na Quilts, Travels, and Eats.
+I just happen to like them.